Will Stator and Rotor Winding Faults Cause Three-Phase Current Induction Motor Imbalance?

 What is rotor winding?

 The rotor winding is typically made of copper or aluminum wire and is wound around the rotor’s core.
-There are different types of rotor windings, including squirrel cage rotors, wound rotors, and permanent magnet rotors, each with its unique characteristics and advantages.
+There are different types of rotor windings, including squirrel cage rotors, wound rotors, and permanent magnet rotors.